Derek Watson (actor and musicologist)

 Derek Watson (6 November 1948 – 17 September 2018) was a Scottish musicologist, actor, musician and bookseller.
 He has been described as a Scottish cultural icon.

 Acting career

 Watson began work at the Citizens Theatre in 1972.
 He was initially brought into the company as the musical director of the 1972 Christmas panto.
 It was a position he would hold until his retirement in the process becoming affectionately known "Uncle Derek".
-After appearing on the Citz stage in non-speaking roles, his first speaking role was in Bertol Brecht's Puntila and his Servant Matti.
+After appearing on the Citz stage in non-speaking roles, his first speaking role was in Bertolt Brecht's Puntila and his Servant Matti.
 He went on to appear in more than 60 shows.

 Music and writings

 Watson composed his first piece, a symphonic poem entitled The Battle of Bannockburn at the age of eight.
 He was sent to piano lessons, and by the time he was 11 had composed his second symphonic poem, The Romans in Britain.
 He was a music graduate of Edinburgh University and the Royal Academy of Music, London.

 Watson contributed two volumes to the Master Musicians series of books.
 These were tomes on Anton Bruckner in 1975, and Franz Liszt in 1989.
 In 1979 he also wrote a major biography of Richard Wagner.
 To mark the 2003 Scottish Opera production of Der Ring des Nibelungen Watson wrote a version of the story for children.